Imagimm-CIML/Determining-the-intracellular-position/README.md

 4) Run "Mean Profile_09a2021_KO_overlay.R" and "Mean Profile_09a2021_WT_overlay.R" to produce the pool profile for WT1,2,3 and KO1,2,3 with the smooth profile (loess method) and the confidence interval

-5) You will obtain the two curves WT and KO graph
+5) You will obtain the two curves WT and KO

 ![WT versus KO radial distance to nucleus ](./doc/Normalized_radial_profile.png)